pmp-p/panda3d-interrogator/README.md

 ```
-# run interrogate to get the lib/interrogate_wrapper.cpp from lib/lib.*
+# run interrogator.sh to get the lib/interrogate_wrapper.cpp from lib/lib.*
-# args: folderoflib verbositylevel
+# .cxx and .h of your lib must be already in ./lib/
-# .cxx and .h of your lib must be already there
+# forced exports of extern classes is made by adding them to lib.N

 CONFIG=linux-x64.env ./interrogator.sh